jSwAggy01/C-Sharp-Notes-Projects/1-Write-Your-First-Code-Using-CSharp/03-string-formatting.md

     c:\invoices\app.exe -j
 ```

+**Note**: Not all consoles support unicode characters.

 ## Combining Strings Using Concatenation

-String concatenation is pretty much like the concatenation of variable and symbols if you can recall *Automata and Formal Languages*.
+String concatenation is pretty much like the concatenation of variables and symbols if you can recall *Automata and Formal Languages*.
 It's essentially appending things to the back of other things.

 For example,
 ```cs